 There are several different points at which the capsicums can be removed from the oven for quite different results, flavours and textures.

 You can remove some of the capsicums half way through the drying process for delicious, slightly sweet, semi-dried capsicums, just right for tarts, pasta, risottos, salads and eating on their own.
 About 3/4 way through, remove some and cover with good quality virgin olive oil, for similar use over the next few weeks.
 They make great snacks and can also be used in the same way as semi dried tomatoes.
 Leave the rest to dry to completion until all moisture is removed and they are intensely flavoured little bites.
-Store in zip lock bags (a la Straight from the Farm‘s instructions) or grind to a powder.
+Store in zip lock bags or grind to a powder.

 Either way, they make great, chewy and flavoursome snacks, can be used in soups, risottos, salads, pasta sauces, lentil dishes, tarts, pies, toppings … the opportunities are endless.

-The completely dried capsicums can also be ground into a powder.
-Grind them in a spice grinder, with a mortar and pestle, or in a blender.
+To grind into a powder, grind them in a spice grinder, with a mortar and pestle, or in a blender.
 When ground, they can be incorporated in any sort of preparations, such as pasta and bread dough.
 Sprinkle them into vegetable dishes, risotto and other rice dishes.
 Include in salad dressings, dips, salsas and dukhas.

+The taste was a real surprise.
 So intensely sweet!
 This was a surprise.
-And so intensely capsicumy peppery!
+And so intensely capsicumy!

 Wash the peppers, capsicums or chillies.
 Remove the top from the chillies but otherwise leave the chillies whole.
 For the capsicums, remove the core – the tops and seeds.
 Quarter them and remove any of the white flesh along the ribs.